osequi/react-best-practices/introduction-1.md

 Strong support from a major player drove the attention of web and Javascript developers already familiar with another frameworks.

-Devs flocking to React often found the learning curve steep[^3]. due to the fact React brings more novelty to the table than other emerging frameworks like Vue, Svelte.
+Devs flocking to React often found the learning curve steep[^3] -- due to the fact React brings more novelty to the table than other emerging frameworks like Vue, Svelte.

-It's a new programming and information architecture paradigm unseen before on the web.
+It's a new programming, and information architecture paradigm unused before on the web.

-Learning React means learning type-safety; functional and reactive programming; data-driven applications; graph databases and event-driven architectures.
+Learning React means learning type-safety; functional and reactive programming; data-driven applications; and event-driven architectures.

 And as they say, forgetting apriori knowledge about web development may greatly help along the process.